IdoitEngineer/OSI-Syn600/README.md

 When saving to a file, select the **S** option.
-The machine will then prompt you for the START address type that in as you normally would in the monitor but hit **\<enter\>** to complete The next entry is the END address once again type that in and hit **\<enter\>** the send option will then wait for the terminal program to start up
+The machine will then prompt you for the START address type that in as you normally would in the monitor but hit **\<enter\>** to complete The next entry is the END address once again type that in and hit **\<enter\>** the send option will then wait for the terminal program to start up.

-One thing to note: if you are using Tera-Term, you will need to make sure the CRC is selected...
+One thing to note: if you are using Tera-Term, you will need to make sure the CRC option is selected...
-You can find the option at the bottom of the x-modem receive page
+You can find the option at the bottom of the x-modem receive page.

 ### Recieve

 Hit **R** to receive a file

 The loader has some special logic so that when it sees an incoming start/load address of $0000 then it assumes a BASIC program is being loaded and will jump to the basic warm start location.